opendevstack/opendevstack.github.io/doc/getting-started.md

 * Change the **File Path Template** to `${job.group}${job.name}.${config.format}`
 * Change the format for the **Job Source Files** to `yaml`
-* Enter the SSH Git URL for the rundeck-projects repository, .
+* Enter the SSH Git URL for the `ods-project-quickstarters` repository.
-If you use the Github repository for the rundeck-projects no further configuration is needed.
-If you use an own repository you have to enter valid authorization credentials, stored in Rundeck's key storage.
+You have to enter valid authorization credentials, stored in Rundeck's key storage.
+This will be the ` id_rsa_bitbucket` key specified in the previous step.
 * Branch: Choose "production" (or master for bleeding edge)
-* In the next step ensure that the regular expression points to yaml files, if you want to use them.
+* In the next step ensure that the regular expression points to yaml files.
+Change the regexp to rundeck-jobs/.*\.yaml
 * Import the job definitions under job actions.